 # 4 COURT SITTINGS

-- Trial matters are to be set down for Court 25 and no other court.
+Trial matters are to be set down for Court 25.

-- All other courts in the Civil Section will commence sitting at 9h00.
-The courts adjourn at 11h00 and resumes sitting at 11h15.
+All other courts in the Civil Section will commence sitting at 9h00.
+The courts adjourn at 11h00 and resume sitting at 11h15.
 The courts adjourn at 13h00 and resume sitting at 14h00.
 The courts adjourn for the day at 15h30.

 #5 ALLOCATIONS OF CIVIL TRIALS

-- A trial will normally be allocated by the Senior Magistrate or a senior additional magistrate for hearing by a specific magistrate.
+A trial will normally be allocated by the Senior Magistrate or by the additional magistrate who calls the roll.

 #6 CLOSURE OF THE TRIAL ROLL